The secret to my downfall

 Don't get me wrong, I'm not saying that the server was a bad place.
 It was simply bad for me, because it became an obsession.
 For those of you who don't know, I easily obsess over things (for example, this blog right now), but I get over them pretty quickly.
 Most of my obsessions are in phases.
 Chess-live was an exception.

 Thought!
 Looking to help up-date the outdated style with my trusty website.
-Insights concerning the pro branding of http://jeffclovis.com?
-Truthfully a remarkable wedding film producer in Calgary with heart when desired in the Alberta vicinity.
+Insights concerning the pro branding of https://www.lou-rich.com?
+Truthfully a great metal fabrication service that cares when desired in the MINNESOTA vicinity.
 Send an opinion.
 Appreciate it!

 It all started around the beginning of 2005.
 My life was not perfect, but was managable at that time.
 I played on chess-live the healthy and intended way before this time; I logged on occasionally to play a few games only for the sake of playing.
 Playing was fun but my no means addictive.
 I didn't have many friends on the server, so I was able to log off whenever I felt like it, because I was usually not engaging in a conversation.
 Anyway, I started to chat and began to like the server around the beginning of 2005.
 I met Gerard10 (Gerard, I'm not blaming you) and talked to him a little.
 At first, I thought he was kind of annoying, because he talked to me a bit too much.
 Before long, I enjoyed chatting and logged on to chat instead of just to play.
 A couple months later, I met Acerook (I'm not blaming you either).
 He was kind of annoying too, but we immediately bonded simply because he was also Asian, and we had a couple good starting conversations.
 Shortly afterwards, I began chatting with just about everyone, and I was hooked.